Poison Hand Darted Harpoons and Lances

 Robert Christison Prussic Acid Harpoon.
 (Author's collection).

-The development of the harpoon included designs that would both fasten to and simultaneously kill the whale.
-If the harpoon could kill the whale, there would be less chance of it getting away.
-Also, the dangerous operation of hand lancing could be eliminated.
-In the Arctic, killing the whale with the harpoon would solve the problems of a whale towing a whaleboat into ice floes or having to cut the line when a whale would dive under the ice.
+The development of the harpoon aimed to create designs that would both secure and kill the whale simultaneously.
+A harpoon capable of killing the whale would reduce the chances of it escaping and eliminate the hazardous task of hand lancing.
+In the Arctic, such a harpoon would prevent the danger of a whale towing a whaleboat into ice floes or forcing the crew to cut the line if the whale dived under the ice.

-Early attempts to employ a harpoon that would also kill a whale are noted as early as 1810.
-Francis Rotch of Nantucket proposed that the standard two flue iron could be heated in a chafing dish, i.e., in a small fire built in a pan in the whaleboat.
-The idea was that when the hot harpoon was darted into a whale it would raise the whale's blood temperature and cause death.
-Aside from the obvious problems of having a fire burning in a wildly bouncing whaleboat, or even lighting it, the amount of blood to be heated in order to have any effect was enormous, and one or two red-hot harpoons would not contain enough heat to have any effect.
-This was not a practical solution.
+Attempts to create a harpoon that could also kill the whale date back to as early as 1810.
+Francis Rotch of Nantucket suggested heating a standard two-flue iron in a chafing dish—a small fire built in a pan within the whaleboat.
+The idea was that the hot harpoon would raise the whale's blood temperature, causing death.
+However, practical issues such as maintaining a fire in a wildly rocking whaleboat and the insufficient heat of one or two red-hot harpoons made this approach impractical.

 Robert Christison Prussic Acid Harpoon